cispa/CVA6-Vivado-Project-with-Xilinx-AXI-Ethernet/README.md

 # CVA6 RISC-V CPU and SoC - Vivado Project and Software Stack

 ## Overview
-This repository contains (scripts generating) a Vivado 2023.2 project built around the [CVA6 RISC-V CPU](https://github.com/openhwgroup/cva6) and a [software stack](https://github.com/pulp-platform/cva6-sdk) including u-boot and embedded linux.
+This repository contains (scripts generating) a Vivado 2024.2 project built around the [CVA6 RISC-V CPU](https://github.com/openhwgroup/cva6) and a [software stack](https://github.com/pulp-platform/cva6-sdk) including u-boot and embedded linux.
 This project currently only supports the Digilent Genesys2 board.

 ## Hardware Stack

 Currently, the SoC contains the following devices:
 - the cva6 CPU in 64-bit configuration with SV39 MMU @50MHz
+- HPDCache in write-back mode with support for Zicbom instructions (cache clean/invalidate/flush)
 - CLINT (core-local interrupt controller) and PLIC (platform-level interrupt controller)
 - UART console, mapped to the USB UART
 - Xilinx SPI, configured for booting from the connected SD card